CLBRITTON2/CLBRITTON2/README.md

 </h3>

 - :computer: I'm a Software Engineer from the United States
-- 🔭 I recently completed the Microsoft Software and Systems Academy
 - :mailbox: For any questions or inqueries about my projects you can reach me via [LinkedIn](https://www.linkedin.com/in/christopher-britton/)

 ---